Free Shipping at $40✈️ | Free Gift at $60

 • Dairy.
 (Plain milk, plain yogurt, and cheeses)

 • Grains.
-(Quinoa, rice, buckwheat, tapioca, sorghum, corn, millet, amaranth, arrowroot, and oats.)
+(Quinoa, rice, buckwheat, sorghum, corn, millet, amaranth, arrowroot, and oats.)

 • Drinks.
 Most beverages, except for beer (unless labeled as gluten-free).